Gaurav1129/Gaurav1129/README.md

 <img  src="./working.gif" height="290px" align="right" />

-- 🖐Hi there!, I'm Vinayak Singh.
+- 🖐Hi there!, I'm Gaurav Gupta.

-- 🙋‍♂️ All about me is at [www.vinayaksingh.com](https://vinayaksingh.com)

-- 📖 I’m student of MCA at `VIT Chennai`.
+-

-- 👨‍💻 I’m currently working as a `Freelance Web Developer`.
+- 👨‍💻 I’m currently working as a `Freelance Software Engineer`.

 - 💻 Creating dynamic, interactive websites for clients.

-- 🚀 Exploring the exciting possibilities of `Web 3.0`.
+- 🚀 Exploring the exciting possibilities in the filed of software development.

-- 🤔 I’m looking for help with `Competitive Programming`.

 - ⚡ Fun fact: I'm a tech enthusiast always on the hunt for the latest gadgets.

-- 💬 Ask me about anything, Except Maths :sweat_smile:
+- 💬 Ask me about anything,

 - 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada: